buzzfeed/sso/docs/quickstart.md

 **⚡️ Note:** Use `http://sso-auth.localtest.me/google/callback` as the
 **Authorized redirect URI** in step 2.

 At the end of step 2, you will have a client ID and client secret.

-Create a new file called `env` and input those values like so:
+Copy `env.google.example` to `env` (i.e. `cp env.google.example env`) and fill the placeholder values with your new client ID and client secret, like so:

     PROVIDER_GOOGLEQUICKSTART_CLIENT_ID=<client id value>.apps.googleusercontent.com
     PROVIDER_GOOGLEQUICKSTART_CLIENT_SECRET=<client secret value>